coastal-science/coastal-science.github.io/content/homepage/services.md

 #### Forecast Models

-We have more models!
-We bring together environmental data, citizen science observations, and hydrophone data to forecast where a cetacean is going to be.
-This system allows us to alert ports, ship captains, and ... when a whale might be entering their path so they can take risk-reducing measures.
+Our team is also developing models that will ultimately be able to forecast whale locations based on hydrophone detections, visual observations from citizen science groups, and environmental data.
+This system will allow us to alert nearby ship captains, shipping ports, and ... when a whale is forecasted to be entering their path and risk-reducing measures can be taken to limit disturbance to the whales.

 ![Killer whale by Photographer Name](../images/credit&cropped_rainblow_whale.JPG)